jjweston/omega-codex/readme.md

 > It is not yet ready for general use.
 > Expect incomplete features, experimental ideas, and frequent iteration.

+The current early development goal for Omega Codex is to develop a minimal functional implementation that is able to ingest basic information about a GitHub project into a vectorized knowledge base, allow a user to make a query about the project, use Retrieval Augmented Generation to send the user’s query along with relevant portions of the project to the ChatGPT API, and display the ChatGPT API response to the user.

 ## Development Process

 Although Omega Codex is currently a one-person project,